rwilmot630/CIS3801C-Section-01-Fundamentals-of-Mobile-Web-Application-Development/README.md

 ### Installation

 This site is html and php, therefore you can simply download it and host it anywhere.
+See module_06/project for a zip of the whole final project.
 However, it does rely on a local database to serve the menu items.
 Once you have a database, you can simply edit the connection information located in config.php to allow this site to connect properly.

 ### Usage